SH4D0WR1D3R/portfolio/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# NOTES:
+## setup:
+To deploy to github pages, in master branch under portfolio directory, I ran:
+- ng add angular-cli-ghpages
+- ng deploy --base-href=/portfolio/ : same as ng build --base-href=/portfolio/
+What this did is it created the gh-pages branch which this is running from I believe.
+The idea behind running this command is deploy does all the work.
+We don't have to manually build or commit those files Only the output contents are committed to the repository rather than whole application.
+Will use root folder to get files that can be hosted

+local host and github deployed site look different Make sure pages on github is set to deploy from gh-pages branch and /docs folder

+Components should focus on presenting data
+Services should fetch and save data

+index.html needs to reference the app component

+ERROR RangeError: Maximum call stack size exceeded - had index.html and app.component.html calling <app-root> which isn't allowed